 SC: What about tough times?
 How do you worship then?

 HK: When I’m away from home for three weeks that’s when it’s hard.
-But when I sing, I’m going to sing myself into believing His Words are true.
-That helps or praying the Psalms.
+I sing myself into believing His Words or pray the Psalms.
 You don’t have to have an epiphany every day that shatters your world.
 If I’m not feelin’ it today, I’m going to praise Him anyway.

 SC: What advice do you have for your peers in following Jesus?

 HK: Just open the Bible and start reading.
-You will find things you never thought you would.
 I could have stayed in my comfort zone and had a good life; but when you follow Jesus, He takes you on these incredible adventures.

 SC: Where do you get inspiration for your songs?

 HK: Every song on my album was inspired by a specific scripture or word.
-When I read the Bible, a word may pop out.
-I then pray through that word.
-I don’t ever want to write a song because it makes me feel good, but if God puts a specific verse on my heart I’m going to pursue it.
+When God puts a specific verse on my heart I’m going to pursue it.

-Lots of times I’ll play piano or guitar and start singing and record with my phone.
-I’ll then co-write with someone who has a melody that fits the idea.
-Sometimes I’ll have no ideas so we’ll just sit and read the Bible.
+Sometimes I’ll have no ideas so I’ll just sit and read the Bible.
 The chorus for Undivided came in 15 minutes when, really, I was just worshiping.

 SC: Share a funny road trip experience.